Yulex® Natural Rubber

 Where We Are

 In 2016, we were the first surf company to go neoprene-free.
-Yulex® natural rubber is now the base polymer for all of our men’s, women’s and kids’ suits as well as our gloves, booties and hoods.
+Yulex natural rubber is now the base polymer for all of our men’s, women’s and kids’ suits as well as our gloves, booties and hoods.

-Back when we were working with guayule rubber, we ran ads with a slightly cryptic headline: “We have the best weed in town, and we’re giving it away.”
+When we were working with guayule rubber, we ran ads with a slightly cryptic headline: “We have the best weed in town, and we’re giving it away.”